core-wg/oscore/draft-ietf-core-object-security.md

 3. Compose the AEAD nonce

-   * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Sender IV with the first bit flipped) with the padded Partial IV parameter from the request.
+   * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Sender IV with the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.

    * If Observe is used, compose the AEAD nonce by XORing the Context IV (Sender IV) with the Partial IV of the response (Sequence Number in network byte order).